 As reported above, the analysis of human and artificial agents revealed that they discovered and exploited overgeneralized behaviors, namely manipulations applied to objects belonging to more than one category, which allowed them to achieve relatively good and sometimes optimal performance.
-This result is in line with the original idea by Gibson (1979) according to which we do not need to categorize objects in order to respond to their affordances.
-In other words agents might produce the required differentiated manipulations for objects belonging to different categories without differentiating the way in which they are treated but rather by identifying a single manipulation that, in interaction with objects with different properties, produces the required differentiated manipulations (for another example of such implicit categorization behavior see Nolfi & Marocco, 2002).
+This result is consistent with the original idea by Gibson (1979) according to which we do not need to categorize objects in order to respond to their affordances.
+In other words, agents might produce the required differentiated manipulations for objects belonging to different categories without differentiating the way in which they are treated but rather by identifying a single manipulation that, in interaction with objects with different properties, produces the required differentiated manipulations (for another example of such implicit categorization behavior, see Nolfi & Marocco, 2002).

-The role of overgeneralized strategies and the analysis of the process through which lower and higher level categories are acquired in our experiments also provide interesting evidence that can shed light on the way in which categories are formed.
-According to one influential account (e.g. Mandler, 2004) children first form global categories, which are more general than those referred to by words.
+The role of overgeneralized strategies and the analysis of the process through which lower and higher-level categories are acquired in our experiments also provide interesting evidence that can shed light on the way in which categories are formed.
+According to one influential account (e.g., Mandler, 2004) children first form global categories, which are more general than those referred to by words.
 Later, they start differentiating them and forming more specific ones.
-Other authors instead report evidence showing that infants start learning basic level categories then form more general, superordinate ones (see for example the seminal work by Rosch, Mervis, Carolyn, Gray, Johnson, & Boyes-Braem, 1976).
+Other authors instead report evidence showing that infants start learning basic level categories, then form more general, superordinate ones (see, for example, the seminal work by Rosch et al., 1976).
 The behavioral analysis conducted on data from the training of artificial agents provided evidence of both processes in the same experimental scenario.
-We observed both cases in which agents first display an ability to discriminate between higher-level categories, i.e. object to be placed versus objects to be shaken, and cases in which agents first exhibit the acquisition of lower-level categories, i.e. object to be placed on the right versus object to be placed on the bottom-left, and then the acquisition of higher level categories.
-In more general terms these results confirm the tight interaction between action and categorization.
+We observed both cases in which agents first display an ability to discriminate between higher level categories, that is, object to be placed versus objects to be shaken, and cases in which agents first exhibit the acquisition of lower level categories, that is, object to be placed on the right versus object to be placed on the bottom-left, and then the acquisition of higher level categories.
+In more general terms, these results confirm the tight interaction between action and categorization.